Explore the pros, cons, and use cases for this growing blockchain.

 How Consensus Works on BSC

-BSC uses a form of consensus that combines a fairly typical proof-of-stake model with something they are calling proof-of-authority.
+BSC uses a form of consensus that combines a relatively typical proof-of-stake model with something they call proof-of-authority.
 This approach enables a more efficient network that is cheap to use but does trade off some of the decentralization to achieve it.

 Staking as a validator requires a minimum of 10,000 BNB to participate, but becoming a delegator by staking in supported wallets is another option for more casual network participation.
 As a delegate, you can stake your BNB in favor of a validator on the network, and in turn, you can receive a portion of any rewards your chosen validator claims.